Change in accounting policies

 - The application of IFRS 16 has no effect on cash flows.

 - Swisscom has been applying IFRS 16 since 1 January 2019.
 The consolidated financial statements for 2018 were not adjusted.
-As a consequence of the first-time application of IFRS 16, additional lease liabilities and right-of-use assets of around CHF 1.3 billion were reported with effect from 1 January 2019.
+As a consequence of the initial application of IFRS 16, additional lease liabilities and right-of-use assets of around CHF 1.3 billion were reported with effect from 1 January 2019.

-- If IFRS 16 had been applied to the results of the 2018 financial year, this would have led to an increase in operating income before depreciation and amortisation (EBITDA) of around CHF 0.2 billion and higher depreciation and interest of around CHF 0.2 billion.
+- If IFRS 16 had been applied to the results of the 2018 financial year, this would have led to an increase in operating income before depreciation and amortisation (EBITDA) of around CHF 0.2 billion and higher depreciation and interest of CHF 0.2 billion.

-- EBITDA remains a key performance indicator in the reporting of financial results.
+- EBITDA remains a primary key performance indicator in the reporting of financial results.
 For comparison purposes, the costs for operating leases for 2018 are reported under EBITDA within segment reporting.

 - A new key performance indicator has been introduced: operating free cash flow proxy.
 It comprises EBITDA less lease expense and capital expenditure.
 The definition of capital expenditure remains unchanged from the previous year.